 Block rays.
 You wouldn’t take baby out in the sun without sunblock—so he or she also needs UV protection while riding in the car.
 Though windshields are treated to block UVA rays, side and back windows aren’t, making hats and sunscreen essential for everyday drives (that goes for adults too).
 And even if your car doesn’t have fancy tinted windows, you can add simple stick-on sunshades to help block exposure.

 Ride safer.
 Once baby arrives, it’s a good time to take another look at your auto insurance coverage.
-Your Allstate agent can help you determine if it makes sense to change the deductible and liability limits on your policy now that you’re carting a new passenger.
-Bonus: Allstate offers different roadside assistance options that meet a variety of needs—truly worth it for the peace of mind.
+Your agent can help you determine if it makes sense to change the deductible and liability limits on your policy now that you’re carting a new passenger.
+And don't forget to look into roadside assistance options—truly worth it for the peace of mind.

 Get smart with your gadgets.
 Thanks to tablets, a built-in DVD player isn’t the must-have it once was for long road trips with the preschool set.
 A tablet case that attaches to the headrest keeps the screen out of their hands but still in their sightline, keeping everybody happy—until said tablet runs out of juice.
 To make sure you never have to deal with that modern-day nightmare, always keep a tech travel kit equipped with a backup battery, USB cable and car charger on hand.